yochaigal/cairn/wip/the-dawn-plague/the-dawn-plague-overview.md

 - Uttering the inverse of the spell that created it reduces the Golem to mud.

 ## 1. First Light
-- The oldest established homestead, now home to siblings who remember the **Dawn Plague**.
+- The oldest established homestead.
+Home to an elderly sisters who lost family to the **Dawn Plague**
-- The elderly couple trade mostly in candles, some of which can ward undead.
+- They trade mostly in candles.
+Some have magical or warding properties.
-- A **Dybbuk** haunts the farm, but will not touch the elderly couple, as they are its children.
+- A **Dybbuk** haunts the farm, but will not touch the sisters.
+They are its former children.

 ## 2. Shorehead Ruins
 - A large, mostly worn-away temple that predates the arrival of the **Khelma** colonists.